Aripiprazole: Discontinuation

-The British National Formulary recommends a gradual withdrawal when discontinuing antipsychotics to avoid acute withdrawal syndrome or rapid relapse.
+The British National Formulary recommends gradual withdrawal when discontinuing antipsychotics to avoid acute withdrawal syndrome or rapid relapse.
 Symptoms of withdrawal commonly include nausea, vomiting, and loss of appetite.
 Other symptoms may include restlessness, increased sweating, and trouble sleeping.
 Less commonly there may be a feeling of the world spinning, numbness, or muscle pains.
 Symptoms generally resolve after a short period of time.

 There is tentative evidence that discontinuation of antipsychotics can result in psychosis as a part of a withdrawal syndrome.
 It may also result in reoccurrence of the condition that is being treated.
 Rarely tardive dyskinesia can occur when the medication is stopped.

 Overdose

-Children or adults who ingested acute overdoses have usually manifested central nervous system depression ranging from mild sedation to coma; serum concentrations of aripiprazole and dehydroaripiprazole in these people were elevated by up to 3–4 fold over normal therapeutic levels; as of 2008, no deaths had been recorded.
+Children or adults who ingested acute overdoses have usually manifested central nervous system depression ranging from mild sedation to coma.
+Serum concentrations of aripiprazole and dehydroaripiprazole, the primary active metabolite of aripiprazole, in these people were up to four times normal therapeutic levels.
+As of 2008 no deaths had been recorded.

 Interactions

 Aripiprazole is a substrate of CYP2D6 and CYP3A4.
-Coadministration with medications that inhibit (e.g. paroxetine, fluoxetine) or induce (e.g. carbamazepine) these metabolic enzymes are known to increase and decrease, respectively, plasma levels of aripiprazole.
+Coadministration with medications that inhibit (e.g., paroxetine, fluoxetine) or induce (e.g., carbamazepine) these metabolic enzymes are known to increase and decrease, respectively, plasma levels of aripiprazole.

 Precautions should be taken in people with an established diagnosis of diabetes mellitus who are started on atypical antipsychotics along with other medications that affect blood sugar levels and should be monitored regularly for worsening of glucose control.
 The liquid form (oral solution) of this medication may contain up to 15 grams of sugar per dose.

-Antipsychotics like aripiprazole and stimulant medications, such as amphetamine, are traditionally thought to have opposing effects because both drugs affect dopaminergic neurons.
-However, both stimulants and antipsychotics lead to increases in synaptic dopamine levels.
-In antipsychotics, this is caused by the inhibition of dopamine autoreceptors as well as the effects of antipsychotics on non-dopaminergic receptors, while in amphetamine this is caused by non-competitive inhibition of dopamine reuptake and agonism of intracellular TAAR1.
+Antipsychotics, like aripiprazole, and stimulant medications, such as amphetamine, are traditionally thought to have opposing effects because both drugs affect dopaminergic neurons, but both stimulants and antipsychotics increase synaptic dopamine levels.
+In antipsychotics, this is caused by the inhibition of dopamine autoreceptors as well as the effects of antipsychotics on non-dopaminergic receptors; in amphetamine this is caused by non-competitive inhibition of dopamine reuptake and agonism of intracellular TAAR1.
 Therefore, aripiprazole may interact with amphetamine to synergistically increase postsynaptic levels of dopamine.
-This interaction frequently occurs in the setting of comorbid attention deficit hyperactivity disorder (ADHD) (for which stimulants are commonly prescribed) and off-label treatment of aggression with antipsychotics.
+This interaction frequently occurs in the setting of comorbid attention deficit hyperactivity disorder (ADHD, for which stimulants are commonly prescribed) and off-label treatment of aggression with antipsychotics.

 Aripiprazole has been reported to provide some benefit in improving cognitive functioning in people with ADHD without other psychiatric comorbidities, though the results have been disputed.
 The combination of antipsychotics like aripiprazole with stimulants should not be considered an absolute contraindication.